 The extent of OP Financial Group differs from that of the amalgamation in that OP Financial Group subsumes companies other than credit and financial institutions or service companies.
-The most important of these are the insurance companies with which the amalgamation forms a financial and insurance conglomerate.
-In addition, Pohjola Health Ltd, a hospital, belongs to OP Financial Group.
+The most important of these are the insurance companies with which the amalgamation forms a financial conglomerate.
+In addition, OP Financial Group includes Pohjola Hospital Ltd, which provides special healthcare services.

 More detailed information on the legal structure of OP Financial Group's amalgamation can be found in the Financial Statements of OP Financial Group.
 The amalgamation does not form a corporate group, as referred to in the Accounting Act, or a consolidation group, as referred to in the Act on Credit Institutions.
-The central cooperative prepares consolidated financial statements as referred to in Section 9 of the Act on the Amalgamation of Deposit Banks.
+The central cooperative prepares consolidated financial statements as referred to in the Act on the Amalgamation of Deposit Banks.

 OP cooperative banks

 OP cooperative banks are independent, local deposit banks engaged in retail banking.
 They provide modern and competitive banking services to households, SMEs, agricultural and forestry customers and public-sector entities.
-Helsinki Area Cooperative Bank, which belongs to the central cooperative consolidated and whose governance model and structure differs from that of other OP cooperative banks, engages in corresponding retail banking in the Helsinki Metropolitan Area.
+Helsinki Area Cooperative Bank, which belongs to the central cooperative consolidated and whose governance model differs from that of other OP cooperative banks, engages in retail banking in the Helsinki Metropolitan Area.

-The central cooperative's members may include credit institutions, as referred to in the Act on the Amalgamation of Deposit Banks, whose Bylaws or Articles of Association have been approved by the central cooperative.
-The Supervisory Board takes decisions on admitting new members.
+OP Cooperative is the central cooperative of OP Financial Group, and it is domiciled in Helsinki.
+The central cooperative's members may include credit institutions, as referred to in the Act on the Amalgamation of Deposit Banks, whose bylaws or articles of association have been approved by the central cooperative.
+The central cooperative's Supervisory Board decides on admitting new members.

-The purpose of the central cooperative as the central cooperative of the amalgamation and as the company heading the financial and insurance conglomerate formed by OP Financial Group is to equitably contribute to and support the development of, and cooperation between, its member credit institutions, other OP Financial Group companies and entities and the entire Group.
-To that end, the central cooperative controls the Group's centralised services, develops the Group’s business, manages the Group's strategic control and lobbying and manages control and supervision duties belonging to the central cooperative of the amalgamation and the company heading the financial and insurance conglomerate.
+The purpose of the central cooperative as the central cooperative of the amalgamation and as the company heading the financial conglomerate formed by OP Financial Group is to equitably contribute to and support the development of, and cooperation between, its member credit institutions, other OP Financial Group companies and entities and the entire Group.
+To that end, the central cooperative controls the Group's centralised services, develops the Group’s business, manages the Group's strategic control and lobbying and manages control and supervision duties belonging to the central cooperative of the amalgamation and the company heading the financial conglomerate.
 Furthermore, the central cooperative acts as OP Financial Group's strategic owner institution.